pinax/.github/CONTRIBUTING.md

 * Make it as easy as possible for new users to get started on any OS (easy install and straightforward docs/tutorial; for Windows, see: https://github.com/pinax/pinax/issues/152)
 * Improve our global docs
 * Check docs in README.mds to verify accuracy
+* Find new ways to automate tasks
+* Improve our global community health files (See: https://github.com/pinax/.github/)

 ### Common Issues